Philadelphia heat wave to send temps near 100 degrees

 A massive heat wave is unleashing the hottest weather in years across the eastern United States, and the temperature in one of the biggest cities in the country could hit triple digits for the first time in over a decade.

-Philadelphia is forecast to approach the 100-degree mark during the afternoon on Monday and Tuesday, the hottest days of the ongoing heat wave.
+Philadelphia came one degree shy of hitting the 100-degree mark on Monday afternoon, and the temperature will make a run at the century mark again on Tuesday.
 The AccuWeather RealFeel® Temperature will be even higher, peaking around 105 F, when factors such as high humidity and intense sunshine are taken into account.

 The sun shining over city hall in Philadelphia.
 (Getty Images)